 Ask yourself, are you open to God doing a new thing in your life or still pursuing old, temporary fixes.
 Jesus is the answer.
 Trust in Jesus, who makes all things new!
 (Rev 21:5)

 There is an Easter Egg (Hidden surprise) in this article.
 Did you find it?
-If so we would love to hear from you.
+Scroll up to the top of the page and look If so we would love to hear from you.
 Contact us